Student Academic Progress Program (SAPP)

 Refer to your analysis of academic progress and/or your unofficial transcript on WESS to verify the number of credits that have already been applied to your record (if applicable).
 The NJ Transfer website provides extensive information about the 15 credit and GPA thresholds.
 Suspended students who fulfill this requirement may become eligible for a conditional readmit-from-action status which is granted only to students who demonstrate that they're prepared to succeed academically.

-Students suspended from the University, as a result of academic standings, will have a notation placed on their transcript.
+Students suspended from the University for academic reasons will have a notation placed on their transcript.
 If the student reenrolls, remains in good academic standing and completes the requirements for graduation, the student may request removal of the notation at the time he/she files for graduation.
 Requests must be submitted to the Office of the Provost.
 The Provost, in consultation with other University officials, will make the final decision regarding removal of the notation.

 Students on academic monitoring status who do not raise their GPAs to a 2.0 or higher are dismissed from Montclair State University.
 Dismissed students cannot enroll in Montclair State courses and cannot apply for re-admission.

 There is an appeal process for dismissed students.
-Students dismissed from the University, as a result of academic standings, will have a notation placed on their transcript.
+Students dismissed from the University for academic reasons will have a notation placed on their transcript.
 The notation is permanent.